 That was when Dwings wiggled his toes at me.

 He wiggled his toes, Zira!
 How could I slay a creature that wiggled its toes?
 I would have been a heartless… a heartless snitch, that’s what.

-My sword wobbled in my hand, and at last, I slid it back into the sheath.
+My sword wobbled in my hand.
+Finally, after a long moment of deepest soul-searching, I slid it back into the sheath.
 Almost immediately, the dragon’s head popped up.
 “Well, glad that’s over with.
 I’ve always wanted to know what it’s like being dead.”
 He flexed his wings.
 “It feels rather good, actually.”

 At this point, I decided I needed to look at that tree again.

 Dwings gave a luxurious sigh.
 “Now that I’m a ghost dragon, we can conclude our business, young Clarendork.
 After all, it’s nearly two in the afternoon, and I’m a busy ghost.”

 Was it already two?
 Great gruesome Crumby’s guts, I had sword practice!
 And chores!
 And numerous other things that I was sure had to be done!
 “Right then,” I said, turning to leave.

 Something large and unmistakably purple swooped over my head and almost knocked me down.
 Dwings alighted in front of me, cocking his head to stare with those unnatural eyes of his.
 He opened his mouth, and I braced myself for the blast of fiery heat I was certain would come.

 Instead, I heard laughter.